 In the Philippines, which has a total population of at least 100 million and where certain surnames are generally shared by many, having a valid ID card makes up for an imperative in accurately distinguishing one person from the other.
 For without it, a person’s genuine identity remains obscure and questionable and cases of mistaken identity will also be common.

-Just imagine a world where a person is given an identity at just a point of a finger.
+Just imagine a world where a person is given an identity at just the point of a finger.
 You could literally be anyone, aware or unaware, so long as there are one or two people claiming the same thing even though the “accusation” is false.
-But this is just one of plenty other ways which a primitive ID system would show its fault — it is simply erroneous from the get-go.
+But this is just one of plenty other ways in which a primitive ID system would show its fault — it is simply erroneous from the get-go.